Arcadia at the End of the El Lines

 A few relics have survived of the event that put Jackson Park on the map in every way.
 What is usually referred to today as the Iowa Building at 56th Street west of South Lake Shore Drive is really not the Iowa Building, at least not the original Iowa Building, nor does it stand on the same place as the original.
 A mix-up at the time resulted in the State of Iowa exhibits being housed in an existing park shelter which was added to for the purpose, converting a rustic shelter into a faux French chateau decorated with cereal grains.
 This stood until 1936 when a widening of Lake Shore Drive required its demolition; when a new shelter was built between Everett and South Shore extended and between 56th and 57th Drive, it became known as the Iowa Building and perpetuated the error.

 Some features of the original fair grounds survive.
 The Wooded Island and Lagoon, in Jackson Park—for years a notorious assignation place for homosexuals—is today a nature sanctuary.
-The Japanese Garden in 1893 housed the Japanese pavilions known as Ho-a-den; in 1981 the gardens were restored and a new Japanese tea house built, but restoration is pretty much ongoing.
+The Japanese Garden was restored and a new Japanese tea house built.

 The Midway Plaisance is where the anthropological freak show known as the Bazaar of Nations was set up during the fair.
 Six hundred feet wide and running for a mile from Stony Island Avenue on the east to Cottage Grove Avenue on the west, the plaisance marked the southern boundary of the University of Chicago’s original campus.
 It was laid out originally to connect Washington and Jackson Parks with a pleasure canal—the center of the boulevard was sunk for the purpose six feet below street level, where it remains—but planners had to settle for a cheaper boulevard of Speerian proportions that was ample enough to accommodate a simulacrum of the whole world for those few months in 1983.

-Happily, a sizeable inventory of structures from the glory days of Chicago parks survive in other parks across the city.
-Humboldt Park’s lagoons and island, for instance, date from the original 1870 plan by William Le Baron Jenney, and district historians regard the area east of Central Park Blvd. is the oldest preserved landscaped space in any Chicago park.
+Happily, a sizable inventory of structures from the glory days of Chicago parks survive in other parks across the city.
+Humboldt Park’s lagoons and island, for instance, date from the original 1870 plan by William Le Baron Jenney, and district historians regard the area east of Central Park Blvd. as the oldest preserved landscaped space in any Chicago park.
 The bandstand, music court, boat house, and refectory from the Jensen era also still stand.
 The Spanish Baroque Revival "Gold Dome Building" built in 1928 to house the West Park Commission offices (and which in 1934 became the Garfield Park field house) survives, as does the Conservatory and Jensen’s formal flower garden south of Madison Street.
-(See also Nature Under Glass.)

 Chicago’s parks also are home to buildings significant beyond their association with the parks.
 The City of Chicago had named several park structures official landmarks because of their architectural merit.
 Cafe Brauer in Lincoln Park and the Humboldt Park Boathouse Pavilion from 1906–07 are fine examples of the Prairie Style.
 The Lincoln Park Lily Pool also merits landmark status (”one of the most important historic landscapes in Chicago,“ says the city’s Department of Landmarks) as does the nearby Comfort Station (now known as Carlson Cottage) at 2019 N. Stockton Drive, which dates from 1888.